Iamgoingtotakethisalltheway/MAD1/README.md

 # MAD1
-One stop shop for all things related to modern application development course part 1
+One stop shop for all things related to modern application development cock part 1